 - Pick the Right Realtor – Your Realtor is going to be your BIGGEST asset in a multiple offer situation.
 You need to be able to trust them, they should be a full-time Realtor, they should be a good listener, they must be likeable and they need to be able to work well with others.
 Before all the part-time realtors get in a tizzy over that second point above, experience matters in these situations and someone selling 2 houses a year is more likely to mess up the paperwork (easy way to have your offer eliminated) or have the experience being in these situations.
 Plus they probably won’t have many relationships with other Realtors because this isn’t their career and main focus.
 The relationship between the listing agent and your buyer’s agent is your greatest advantage in a negotiation with more than one offer.
 While a listing agent technically can’t disclose the exact details of other offers it happens all the time that hints are dropped between agents where an offer needs to be to win.
 On top of that your agent needs to be able to sell why your offer has the best chances of actually completing the transaction.

-- Only Bid If You Want To Win – If my client wants to submit a conditional offer at asking price when there are 5 or more offers in Toronto I will usually advise that this is a TERRIBLE IDEA.
+- Don’t Drive Up The Price on the Comps – If my client wants to submit a conditional offer at asking price when there are 5 or more offers in Toronto I will usually advise that this is not a good idea.
 The main reason for this is if you aren’t playing to win all you will likely do is drive the price of this property higher which could now be used as a future comparable on another property that you may really want.
 The more offers a place gets the higher the price will typically go so don’t add fuel to the fire unless you are playing to win.

-- Don’t Be Stupid – I know this article is about winning and a lot of these tips make sense when money is no option, but that isn’t the reality 9 times out of 10.
+- Don’t Get Carried Away – I know this article is about winning and a lot of these tips make sense when money is no option, but that isn’t the reality 9 times out of 10.
 People have budgets, properties need to appraise and you should always do your due diligence ahead of time if you are removing conditions from an offer.
 Also don’t get swept up in the bidding process and set a MAXIMUM offer price.

 - Register Your Offer Early – One way to get brownie points with the listing agent is to be the first one to register.
 For some reason every agent waits til the deadline or beyond to register their offer which makes it very difficult for the listing agent and nobody ever wants to be the first one.
 The old thinking behind this was whoever registered last got to present last and could find out where they are better versus the other offers.
 Nowadays most offers are being handled over email (even before covid hit) so that isn’t such a big deal anymore.
 By being the one to kickstart things it will help make the listing agent’s job a bit easier and you can remind them of this later on.